RadheV/Classifying-Terms-of-Service/README.md

 ### Feature Engineering
 ---
-Count vectoriser was used to reveal common features in Feature engineering using Natural Language Processing and Sentiment Analysis gave my model more predictive power.
+Count vectoriser was used to reveal common features in Feature engineering using Natural Language Processing.
-Regarding the features that were used in the model to help on predicting the movements were:

-### Preprocessing
----

 Count vectoriser was used to reveal top features in terms of service or privacy policy documents